socketwiz/wordsearch/README.md

-npm start | Start the create-react-app server for frontend development npm run start:server | Start the loopback server for backend development npm run stop:server | Stop the loopback server and more importantly the process watching it npm run test:frontend | Start the frontend test server npm run test:server | Start the backend test server
+npm start | Start the create-react-app server for frontend development npm run start:server | Start the loopback server for backend development npm run stop:server | Stop the loopback server and more importantly the process watching it npm run test:frontend:watch | Start the frontend test server npm run test:server:watch | Start the backend test server

 All of the commands above watch for changes and restart accordingly.
 Below is a list of other useful scripts: